Cherrypal

-Cherrypal is a California-based marketer of Chinese-manufactured consumer-oriented computers.
-It markets a range of models with a diversity of CPU-types, structures, features, and operating systems.
-Commentators have observed that Cherrypal arguably beat the heralded and much-better financed one Laptop per Child (OLPC) project to its goal of a $100 "laptop" (such units are physically small: a Cherrypal unit for general purchase at $99 plus shipping has a 7" screen, an OLPC provided to a child in developing world at $199 has a 7.5").
+Cherrypal was a California-based marketer of Chinese-manufactured consumer-oriented computers.
+It marketed a range of models with a diversity of CPU-types, structures, features, and operating systems.
+In 2018, Cherrypal let their domain name registration lapse, indicating that the company is no longer in business.

-The company's business practices have generated controversy and antipathy from some vocally dissatisfied customers, while others are marginally satisfied.
-Its practices pertaining to merchandise returns and communication have been repeatedly faulted.
-The U.S. Better Business Bureau rating for Cherrypal is an "F", indicating that the BBB strongly questions the company’s reliability.

-Cherrypal claims a commitment to environmental concerns and the needs of impoverished countries and in particular key sponsorship of a learning center in Ghana.
-It supports a "One Laptop per Teacher" pilot program in Nigeria.

 History

 Cherrypal was founded by Max Seybold based in Palo Alto.
 The C114 (and following C120) desktop computers were originally developed by Tsinghua Tongfang (THTF) in its Shenzhen R&D center by an engineering team led by American electronics industry veterans Jack Campbell and Ryan Quinn.
 An extended line of handheld, desktop, and TV-based PCs using the Freescale MPC5121e PowerPC microprocessor was shown at CES 2008 by THTF, with the desktop product picked up thereafter as an OEM purchase by CherryPal.

 Cherrypal America/Cherrypad

 The "Cherrypal America", also known as Cherrypad, is an Android tablet based upon Telechips TCC89xx ARM11 processors.
 Cherrypal initially sold the tablet with the promise of an upgrade to Android 2.2 by November and support for Android market.
 The market support has been officially removed because the tablet does not conform to the market requirements by Google.
-Also the Android 2.2 upgrade has been canceled, instead Cherrypal now promises an update to Android 2.3.
+Also the Android 2.2 upgrade has been canceled; Cherrypal promised an update to Android 2.3.

-The hardware of the Cherrypal America as listed by Cherrypal comprises an 800 MHz ARM11 CPU by Telechips, 256 MB DDR2 RAM, 2 GB Flash Memory and an 800x480 resistive touchscreen.
+The hardware of the Cherrypal America as listed by Cherrypal comprises an 800 MHz ARM11 CPU by Telechips, 256 MB DDR2 RAM, 2 GB flash memory and an 800x480 resistive touchscreen.
 However, there is a user report arguing some less powerful specifications according to the boot-log dumped via dmesg.

 According to various Android news magazines, Cherrypal has announced a successor for their current Cherrypad.